stefanjudis/grunt-photobox/README.md

 Default value: `[ 'http://4waisenkinder.de' ]`

-An array containing strings, that represent the wished urls for the photosession.
+An array containing strings, that represents the wished urls for the photosession.

 #### options.userName
 Type: `String`